AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 >[!CAUTION]
 >
->Never enter any information that needs to be [internationalized](/help/sites-developing/i18n.md) into a template.
+>Never enter any information that needs to be internationalized into a template. <!-- Never enter any information that needs to be [internationalized](/help/sites-developing/i18n.md) into a template.-->
 >
 >For template elements such as headers and footers that must be localized, leverage the [localization features of the core components.](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/localization.html)

 ### Creating a Template Folder - Admin {#creating-a-template-folder-admin}

 A template folder should be created for your project to hold your project-specific templates.
-This is an admin task and is described in the document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md#template-folders).
+This is an admin task and is described in the document Page Templates - Editable. <!-- A template folder should be created for your project to hold your project-specific templates.
+This is an admin task and is described in the document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md#template-folders).-->

 ### Creating a New Template - Template Author {#creating-a-new-template-template-author}